sailoog/openplotter-documentation/en/required.md

 **SD card class**.
 The card class determines the sustained write speed for the card; a class 4 card will be able to write at 4MB/s, whereas a class 10 should be able to attain 10 MB/s.
 However it should be noted that this does not mean a class 10 card will outperform a class 4 card for general usage, because often this write speed is achieved at the cost of read speed and increased seek times.

-**We have 8GB class 6 microSD cards (with a full-size SD adaptor) for sale that outperforms almost all other SD cards on the market: http://www.sailoog.com/en/xxxxxxxxxx**

 ##OpenPlotter RPI "the software"
 ![](openplotter_rpi.png)
 ###Download
 http://www.sailoog.com/xxxxxxxxxxxx
 ###Installation guide
 http://sailoog.dozuki.com/Guide/xxxxxxxxxxxx
+###Buy a SD card with OpenPlotter RPI pre-installed
+8GB class 6 microSD card (with a full-size SD adaptor) that outperforms almost all other SD cards on the market: http://www.sailoog.com/en/xxxxxxxxxx